3nikolov/IS537_Final_Project/README.md

 ## Step 3: Part_2_Research_Question.ipynb
 After you complete "Part_1_Import_Merge_Clean.ipynb", open the notebook titled "Part_2_Research_Question.ipynb".
 This notebook uses the cleaned dataset from Part 1, answers the research question posed, and summarizes the findings.
 ## Step 4: CFI & HIP Quality & Ethics.ipynb AND "Pre-Cleaning CFI Quality Report.html" + "Pre-Cleaning HIP Quality Report.html"
 After both Part_1 and Part_2 notebooks are complete and you have all the context that is needed, you can open the final parts of this project.
 Open "CFI & HIP Quality & Ethics.ipynb".
 Simultaneously, on your chosen web browser, open the html files titled "Pre-Cleaning CFI Quality Report.html" and "Pre-Cleaning HIP Quality Report.html".
-The html files are too big to view inside a codespace.
+The html files are too big to view inside a codespace, or within Github.

 To open the html files in a browswer from PyCharm:
 * right click on the html file